 Action: Orders dog to stop working and return to handler.

-To view our complete range of Logan Sheepdog Whistles and buy our full guide to creating a set of whistle commands for your own use CLICK HERE.
+To view our complete range of Logan Sheepdog Whistles and our full guide to creating a set of whistle commands for your own use please CLICK HERE.

-Do I need a Logan Whistle?
+When should I introduce a dog to whistle commands?
 Initially and while the dog is working close to you, voice commands can be used very effectively.
-As the dog begins to work further away the best way to communicate is through whistle commands.
-Dogs recognise whistle commands quickly – your voice is one type of sound signal, a whistle is another more reassuring one, being more consistent and audible.
-Whistle commands are not only easier for the dog to hear, they are unambiguous too and less disturbing to livestock (or game if using your dog whistle with gun-dogs).
-A good whistle doesn’t alter in pitch when you’re tired or have a cold.
-It is also all too easy to alter a voice command, slightly different words here and there, those variations potentially confusing the dog.
-Whistle commands are more likely to be consistent, the same cue for a specific action and so a real advantage when training dogs.
+As the dog begins to work further it is best to switch to whistle commands.
+Dogs recognise whistle commands quickly – your voice is one type of sound signal, a whistle is another more reassuring one.
+With practice, whistle commands are more likely to be consistent, the same cue for a specific action and so a real advantage when training dogs.
+A good whistle also allows for expression and added meaning to your commands to quickly convey how you expect the dog to react.

 Do different dog breeds need a specific frequency of whistle?
 Frequency is technically the number of sound vibrations per second – a high frequency creates a high pitch or tone.
-A Logan Whistle can create a range of frequencies and so a range of tones or pitch patterns allowing for multiple, easy to distinguish commands built up from – a single tone, a rising or a falling tone or a combination of falling and rising tones – all of which can be repeated, elongated or used softly or loudly to add emphasis and so meaning.
+A Logan Whistle can create a range of frequencies and so a range of tones or pitch patterns allowing for multiple, easy to distinguish commands all of which can be repeated, elongated or used softly or loudly to add emphasis and so meaning.
 If you can hear the whistle then you know what you are trying to communicate to the dog.
 Commands from Logan Whistles are not distorted as other whistles can be by heat/cold, wind or other atmospheric interference.
-With more consistent commands, even over extreme distance, your dog will be able to hear you more easily and so be more likely to remain calmer, less confused, distracted or alarmed.
+With more consistent commands, even over extreme distance, your dog will be able to hear you more easily and so be more likely to remain calm, less confused, distracted or alarmed.
 That's the basic principle of Logan Whistle commands developed for working sheepdogs - often three or more dogs working on different commands at distances of up to two miles - all from the same whistle.
 There is no reason why it should not apply to other breeds of dog.

 Can Logan Whistles be used for training working gundogs for field trials and normal field work - spaniels, labs?
 Yes, any of our whistles can be used with any breed of dog and can produce a range of clear commands creating a ‘language’ for any activity.
 They were developed for field work with border collies or other herding dogs, working in all sorts of conditions and for close and distance work (low soft and sharp loud tones) - but the sound quality needed for this type of work makes them equally powerful for other dog training and work - including gundogs and for competition.